By Emma Marshall and Nick Warburton

 We ate at Brasserie Georges one evening.
 This is the largest brasserie in Lyon with an art deco interior and serving hearty Lyonnaise food.
 We had a fabulous three-course meal here, although be aware that you’ll be tackling huge portions!

 We also ate in the Rue Merciere.
 This picturesque street has a generous range of restaurants lining it.
 This includes Le Bistro de Lyon on a corner and with a lovely grand interior.
-There is also a restaurant specialising in salmon!

 There are plenty of places to eat in the old town, and a range of eateries in Croix-Rousse area along the Boulevard de la Croix-Rousse and Place Bertone.